paulAlexSerban/Carpatian-Out-of-Doors-Tours-Agency---Landig-Page/README.md

-# Outdoorsy-Tours-Agency---Landing-Page
+# Natours-Tours-Agency---Landing-Page

-* Landing page for a fictional business that offers green outdoor tours in the Carpathian mountains called "Outdoorsy"
+* Landing page for a fictional business that offers green outdoor tours in the Carpathian mountains called "Natours"

 ## Used Front-end Concepts
 * Float Grid Layout implemented for cross-browser compatibility